Samsung Galaxy Note 10.1 2014 Edition Review

-Scrap Booker will allow you to draw around anything you are looking at, a website for example, and then add a memo underneath the image before saving it to any number of scrap book topics you care to set up.
-Not only will it save a section of a website (images for example), it will also store the website url for you.
+Scrap Booker will allow you to draw around anything you are looking at, a website for example.
+Then add a memo underneath the image before saving it to any number of scrap book topics you care to set up.
+Not only will it save a section of a website (images for example), it will also store the website URL for you.

-When you go to your scrap booker library, you can then either open the link you saved or share the capture (as a text and image file or as a Scrap Book file (SCC)) via a multitude of ways including Dropbox, Amazon Kindle, Bluetooth, ChatOn, Email, Evernote, Facebook, Flipboard, Gmail, Google +, Group Play, S Note, Hangouts, Twitter and so on…
+When you go to your scrap booker library, you can then either open the link you saved or share the capture.
+Save it as a text and image file or as a Scrap Book file (SCC) via a multitude of ways including:

 I find this particularly useful as a photographer and web designer.
 When you select the screen write option, it will take a snapshot of whatever is on your screen at that time and then place it on your screen.
-Using the S Pen, you can then draw, highlight or write notes on parts of the screenshot and again, send it via all the aforementioned methods.
+Using the S Pen, you can then draw, highlight or write notes on parts of the screenshot.
+Again, send it via all the aforementioned methods.

 I.e. opening an image in Photoshop, writing on it using a mouse, saving the image and then emailing it to the client.